jerzydziewierz/mict/README.md

 # `mict` -- middle-ground between `dict` and a `class`

+**With dot-notation access to structs and dynamic pretty printing**

 Provides `MATLAB`-like setting/storage of items in a `dict` (dictionary) and a handful of interactivity tools.

 `mict` is intended to be a middle ground between `dict` and full fledged `class` / `object` pattern for structured data storage.